Matthew Casey: Relationships

 After the departure of Dawson, Matt grew close to her partner, Sylvie.
 They have been there for each other during tough times, like when Casey lost his home to arson or her break-up with a CFD chaplain.
 However, after a friend mentioned that Sylvie should be with Matt, she was initially confused by her feelings for him, especially since she was close to his ex-wife.
 However, she got engaged to her ex-boyfriend before Matt could ask her out.

 In season 8, Sylvie is still confused by her feelings for Matt, getting overly defensive when he assumes she was going on a date.
 However, Matt helps her through a very difficult time of not only reconnecting with her birth mother, but in the aftermath of her death and the possibility of raising her new baby half-sister on her own.

 In season 9, Matt's feelings for Brett become more apparent when he offered to stay at Sylvie's place after she suspects a violent brother of an OD patient may be out for revenge and after her ambulance was run off the road, Matt jumped out of the truck without it stopping.
 This culminates to a kiss at the end of the episode, but Brett stops before it progresses any further because of their relationship with Dawson.
 While the two try to move on from the kiss, Matt struggles to get over her and she begins dating another truck lieutenant at another firehouse.
 However, when an old head injury threatens Casey's career, Brett was there for him, but causing her boyfriend to break up with her.
 After Severide encouraged him, Casey told Brett about his real feelings for her and a period of awkwardness between them, she admitted the same.
 Soon, after they consummated their relationship.

 In season 10, Casey moves to Oregon to take care of Andrew Darden's sons, becoming their legal guardian, but he and Sylvie still love each other, and they agree to continue dating each other, with their relationship turning into a long-distance relationship.

 In the premiere of Season 11, Sylvie broke up with Casey as they have grown apart due to the distance between them.

+In the season finale of Season 11, Casey proposes to Sylvie in the doorway of her apartment.
+They officially married in season 12 episode 6 "Port in the Storm", and he becomes the adoptive father of Sylvie's adopted daughter whom they have named Julia Brett-Casey.
+After their wedding, Sylvie permanently moves to Oregon to live with Casey, Julia and the Darden boys.